Approximate unitary $t$-designs by short random quantum circuits using nearest-neighbor and long-range gates

 We prove that $\poly(t) \cdot n^{1/D}$-depth local random quantum circuits with two qudit nearest-neighbor gates on a $D$-dimensional lattice with $n$ qudits are approximate $t$-designs in various measures.
 These include the ``monomial'' measure, meaning that the monomials of a random circuit from this family have expectation close to the value that would result from the Haar measure.
 Previously, the best bound was $\poly(t)\cdot n$ due to Brand\~ao-Harrow-Horodecki \cite{BHH-designs} for $D=1$.
 We also improve the ``scrambling'' and ``decoupling'' bounds for spatially local random circuits due to Brown and Fawzi~\cite{BF13-2}.

 One consequence of our result is that assuming the polynomial hierarchy ($\PH$) is infinite and that certain counting problems are $\#\P$-hard ``on average'', sampling within total variation distance from these circuits is hard for classical computers.
-Previously, exact sampling from the outputs of even constant-depth quantum circuits was known to be hard for classical computers under the assumption that $\PH$ is infinite.
-However, to show the hardness of approximate sampling using this strategy requires that the quantum circuits have a property called ``anti-concentration'', meaning roughly that the output has near-maximal entropy.
+Previously, exact sampling from the outputs of even constant-depth quantum circuits was known to be hard for classical computers under these assumptions.
+However the standard strategy for extending this hardness result to approximate sampling requires the quantum circuits to have a property called ``anti-concentration'', meaning roughly that the output has near-maximal entropy.
 Unitary 2-designs have the desired anti-concentration property.
-Thus our result improves the required depth for this level of anti-concentration from linear depth to a sub-linear value, depending on the geometry of the interactions.
-This is relevant to a recent proposal by the Google Quantum AI group to perform such a sampling task with 49 qubits on a two-dimensional lattice \cite{BISBDJMN16}, and confirms their conjecture that $O(\sqrt{n})$ depth suffices for anti-concentration.
+Our result improves the required depth for this level of anti-concentration from linear depth to a sub-linear value, depending on the geometry of the interactions.
+This is relevant to a recent experiment by the Google Quantum AI group to perform such a sampling task with 53 qubits on a two-dimensional lattice \cite{Google19, BISBDJMN16} (and related experiments by USTC), and confirms their conjecture that $O(\sqrt{n})$ depth suffices for anti-concentration.

 The proof is based on a previous construction of $t$-designs by \cite{BHH-designs}, an analysis of how approximate designs behave under composition, and an extension of the quasi-orthogonality of permutation operators developed by \cite{BHH-designs}.
 Different versions of the approximate design condition correspond to different norms, and part of our contribution is to introduce the norm corresponding to anti-concentration and to establish equivalence between these various norms for low-depth circuits.